LeoHsiao1/pyexiv2/README.md

 - install: `pip install pyexiv2`
 - [source code on github](https://github.com/LeoHsiao1/pyexiv2)

+> Version 2.0 is not compatible with previous versions, because the API has changed.
+See the new [tutorial](https://github.com/LeoHsiao1/pyexiv2/blob/dev/docs/Tutorial.md).

 ## Features

 - Base on C++ API of [Exiv2](https://www.exiv2.org/index.html) and [pybind11](https://github.com/pybind/pybind11).